Offering volunteer work and paid work

 Statement of volunteering

-When asylum seekers don't have a residence permit yet, the Employee Insurance Agency (UWV) assesses whether the work that is being carried out is indeed volunteer work: the work is usually unpaid, the organisation operates on a non-profit basis, and the work benefits society.
+When asylum seekers don't have a residence permit yet, the Employee Insurance Agency (UWV) assesses whether the work that is being carried out is indeed volunteer work.
 For this, the organisation must request a statement of volunteering from the UWV.

 Self-reliance: doing volunteer work in the reception centre